fsharp/fslang-design/preview/FS-1074-default-interface-member-consumption.md

 ## Explicit Interface Implementation

-The need for an explicit interface implementation on a class will be aware of default interface implementations.
+The need for an explicit interface implementation will be aware of default interface implementations.

 For example: